Muennighoff/vilio/SCORE_REPRO.md

 ## Individual Model Pretraining & Training

 1. PyTorch / D O U V X :
-Make sure we have 5 jsonl files, 4 tsv files, 1 lmdb file and 1 img folder under vilio/data.
-Install the necessary packages with:
+Make sure we have 5 jsonl files, 4 tsv files, 1 lmdb file and 1 img folder under `vilio/data` Install the necessary packages with:
-`cd vilio; pip install -r requirements_full.txt` - > TEST; Generate with pipx
+`cd vilio; pip install -r requirements_full.txt` - > TEST; Generate with pipx; Take versions from Kaggle? e.g. check for pytoch version there?

 We now proceed to the training of our models.
 For all models we make use of pre-trained models provided by the creators of each model.
 I will put the original DL-Links for all models below, but I have reuploaded all model weights to datasets on kaggle, so contact me in case any of the original DL-Links does not work anymore.